ethankale/Sedna/README.md

 Sedna
 =====
-A water database for high-rate data, individual data points, and everything in between.
+An environmental database for high-rate data, individual data points, and everything in between.

 Getting Started
 ---------------